tobiasbriones/clone-all-repos/README.md

 config is set to that value to allow cloning all repos provided they're less than 100 (most cases).

+#### Fun Facts

+I made this script a year ago and noticed it didn't clone all my repos back in the time since they were always about ~45 and the default limit is 30.
+I've had to consume the GitHub API other times, and so I had in mind to fix this issue in this project too.

+I don't care about forked repos here because they're not my intellectual property, so that's why I filter them out.

+This script might be useful for some kind of backup to all your public repositories.

+I made this project to use the Unlicense license for first time since I'm into open source and have a lot of intellectual property knowledge that I've acquired over my experience as a software engineer.
+Notice that IP skills are super important to be an engineer.

 ### License

 This project is licensed under the [Unlicense License](LICENSE).